Museums & Archives for the United Kingdom in WW1

 The Imperial War Museum covers all aspects of warfare in the twentieth century where British and Commonwealth Forces have been engaged.

-IWM London is closed until July 2013 for a major redevelopment project.
+IWM London is closed for a major redevelopment project.
 The museum will partially re-open with a new family exhibition Horrible Histories®: Spies.
 In summer 2014, after a year of continued transformation and development, the museum will fully re-open.
 While IWM London is closed, IWM’s other London branches, Churchill War Rooms and HMS Belfast, will remain open as normal.

 For information visit: